MiKoMW/C-Compiler/desc/part2/README.md

 First, open a terminal and navigate to the root of your local repository.
-Then type:
+Then size_of_type:
 ```
 $ git pull https://git.ecdf.ed.ac.uk/cdubach/ct-18-19.git
 ```
-This will cause some merge conflict(s) due to the change of the return type of some of the parse functions to return an AST node instead of void.
+This will cause some merge conflict(s) due to the change of the return size_of_type of some of the parse functions to return an AST node instead of void.
 For instance:
 ```
 From https://git.ecdf.ed.ac.uk/cdubach/ct-18-19